kyse/letsencrypt-sophosutm-dns/README.md

 - [Contributing](#contributing)
   - [Development Setup](#development-setup)
 ## Description
 This package is setup to provide an automated way to keep updated Let's Encrypt ssl certs on your UTM without dealing with SSH key's, SCP file transfers, etc.  Everything happens on the UTM and stays on the UTM.
 It will work well in scenarios where you intend to perform SSL termination at the UTM WAF and intend to use DNS-01 acme-challenge verifications of your domains.
-Some modifications have been made to Dehydrated and the hooks to ensure things work properly on the UTM shell.
+Some modifications have been made to Dehydrated and the hooks to ensure things work properly when running in the UTM environment.
 ## Usage
+### UTM Environment
+- You need to ensure you have the Let's Encrypt intermediate verification CA imported in your UTM.
+It can be found [here](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem).
 ### Setup
 1. SSH into your UTM shell: `ssh -l loginuser utm.domain.local`
 2. Become root: `su`, enter root password